Mixed Diffusion for 3D Indoor Scene Synthesis: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we present evaluation results comparing \algorithm against existing methods and provide ablation studies.
-We also show that, without re-training, our models can be applied to other tasks such as scene completion and furniture arrangement.
-Additional results and implementation details can be found in the appendix.
+In this section, we present evaluation results comparing \algorithm against existing state-of-the-art methods and provide ablation studies, demonstrating the usefulness of our contributions.
+We also show that, without any re-training, our models can be applied to other tasks such as scene completion and furniture arrangement.
+Further results and implementation details can be found in the appendix.

-\myParagraph{Dataset} We use the common benchmarking dataset, 3D-FRONT~\cite{Fu21iccv-3d-front}, for evaluation.
-This is a synthetic dataset of 18,797 rooms furnished by 7,302 textured objects from 3D-FUTURE~\cite{Fu21ijcv-3d-future}.
+\myParagraph{Dataset} We use the common 3D-FRONT~\cite{Fu21iccv-3d-front} benchmark for evaluation.
+3D-FRONT is a synthetic dataset of 18,797 rooms furnished by 7,302 textured objects from 3D-FUTURE~\cite{Fu21ijcv-3d-future}.
 We evaluate on three room types: 4041 bedrooms, 900 dining rooms, and 813 living rooms.
-We use the same data processing and training/testing data split as~\cite{Paschalidou21neurips-ATISS}.
+We use the same data processing and train/test data split as~\cite{Paschalidou21neurips-ATISS}.
 We use rotation augmentations in $90^\circ$ increments during training as in ~\cite{Tang24cvpr-DiffuScene} to be consistent with the baselines.

 \myParagraph{Baselines} We compare our proposed approaches against two state-of-the-art 3D scene synthesis methods: (1) ATISS~\cite{Paschalidou21neurips-ATISS}, an autoregressive model with a transformer encoder backbone that generates sequential predictions of objects; (2) DiffuScene~\cite{Tang24cvpr-DiffuScene}, a diffusion model with a conditional 1D U-Net~\cite{Ronneberger15miccai-U-Net} denoising backbone based on DDPM.
-We train baseline models with their open-source code and default hyper parameters.
-We compare \algorithm with DiffuScene in its original application, \ie unconditioned scene synthesis, in Appendix~\ref{app:unconditional}.
+For each baseline model we use their open-source code and default hyper parameters, which includes a pretrained ResNet-18~\cite{He16cvpr-ResNet} model as the floor plan feature extractor.
+For completeness, we additionally compare \algorithm with DiffuScene in its original application, \ie unconditioned scene synthesis, in Appendix~\ref{app:add_experiment}.

-\myParagraph{Implementation} We train all our models with the Adam optimizer~\cite{Kingma15iclr-adam} at $l_r=2e^{-4}$ with a $0.5$ decay rate every $10k$ for $50k$ epochs on the bedroom dataset, and every $15k$ epochs for $10k$ epochs on the dining room and living room datasets.
+\myParagraph{Implementation} We train all our models using the Adam optimizer~\cite{Kingma15iclr-adam} with a learning rate of $l_r=2e^{-4}$ and a $0.5$ decay rate every $10k$ for $50k$ epochs on the bedroom dataset, and every $15k$ for $100k$ epochs on the dining room and living room datasets.
 We set $\lambda=0.05$ for the auxiliary loss term $L_{aux}^{D3PM}$.
-More details about implementation and network parameters are included in Appendix~\ref{app:implementation}.
+More details about implementation and network parameters are presented in Appendix~\ref{app:implementation}.